danielkingtero/NFT/README.md

 ### Create a wallet

-1. Create a Wallet: MetaMask Or trustwallet
+1. Create a Wallet: MetaMask or Trustwallet

 ### Create a NFT